 Last Christmas was when our little, okay big happy family finally decided to work things out.
 Everyone moved back in, since then I can honestly say life has been great.
 Sure there are things that need worked out now and again, but we appreciate one another, and listen when the other needs something.

-I guess where I am going with all this is, in order to make a marriage work, both of you have to be on the same page.
+I guess where I am going with all this is, in order to keep your marriage alive and healthy, both of you have to be on the same page.
 You have to appreciate, trust, love, and be the best of friends during the worst of times.
 It sounds harder than it is, and it used to be hard.
 I’m a believer in love at first sight, as I fell head over heals in love with my husband the first time I meet him.
 I also believe that absence makes the heart grow fonder, and if you’re hearts and souls were supposed to be together you’ll end up back where you belong.
 If things don’t work out, thy were not supposed to and life goes on there’s a reason.
 Even though you might not understand the reason at that very moment in your life, you will later.
 Listen to your heart, I think we all know deep down what we’re supposed to do.
 Sometimes fear is what holds us back.
 Don’t be scared, be honest with your spouse and yourself.
 I do not believe in divorce.
 However, I do believe that living in an unhappy home is often worse on everyone in the long run.
 There is no reason to spend time in a loveless relationship for the kids, what does that teach them?

 From my experience, living in a loveless relationship hurts everyone, and causes more pain to everyone in the long run.
 I do know from experience, that if you’re supposed to be with that person things will work themselves out.
 You have to be happy to make others happy, and best of all you have to be happy to be a good parent.
 If the last year has taught me anything, it’s if I want to be the best mom possible, I have to be happy, and to be happy I have to love the person I wake up to every morning.
 They all work together, if one little piece is missing it can have a domino effect on your life.
 That doesn’t mean it’s not something that can be fixed if both parties want it.
 Nothing is one sides, or selfish.
 You have to be happy before you can make anyone else happy, or even be the best parent you can be!
 Those bad times happen for a reason, they make us appreciate and recognize the good ones!